marnequigg/GWAS_tails/README.md

 Some families clearly score better than others.
 We want a high pHK and a low pL34.
 This means the tree is killing off the larvae before they reach instars 3 and 4.
 </details>

-# Attempt 1: 369 samples (both pheno and geno data)
+# Attempt 1: 369 samples (started 7/27/2026)
+For my first GWAS attempt, I am going to run it on the 369 individuals that we have both genotype and phenotype data on.
+This includes greenish and whiteish ash, and both sexes.
+I am putting all of the associated script in a parent folder called **attempt1_7-27-2026**.

 ## Step 2: Variant Calling
 For this, I am using the **vary_cool** pipeline developed by the incredible, amazing, wonderful Staton lab.
 The github is available [here](https://github.com/statonlab/vary_cool).
 All scripts used in this are in folder **Step2**.
 It takes raw fastq files and gives you a nice VCF file.